 - Number of satellites

-If performing GPS averaging to set a point's location, the following metadata values are also recorded:
+If performing GPS averaging to set a point's location, the default metadata values are recorded along with the following values:

 - Average horizontal accuracy